 These apple stuffed pork chops are SO easy!
 Filled with a savory apple mixture, baked on a sheet pan with a side of butternut squash, they’re sure to become one of your favorite weeknight fall dinner recipes…

 This recipe was created in partnership with the Ohio Pork Council; all opinions and text are my own.
-Thanks for supporting us and the brands we love!
+Thanks for supporting me and the brands I love!

 Apple Stuffed Pork Chops